angular/angular/aio/content/guide/roadmap.md

 _Completed Q1 2021_

 Angular CDK introduced the concept of [component test harnesses](https://material.angular.io/cdk/test-harnesses) to Angular in version 9.
-Test harnesses allow component authors to create supported APIs for testing component interactions.
+Test harnesses let component authors create supported APIs for testing component interactions.
 We're continuing to improve this harness infrastructure and clarifying the best practices around using harnesses.
 We're also working to drive more harness adoption inside of Google.

 ### Author a guide for content projection